Agentic AI Apps

 AI for the workplace refers to the use of AI to augment how employees work, collaborate, and make decisions.
 It acts as an intelligent collaborator that analyzes information, generates content, summarizes data, and streamlines workflows across departments.
 In essence, AI for workplace is about reimagining productivity through intelligent, context-aware assistance.

 Q2.
-What are some examples of AI for workplace?
+What are some examples of AI for the workplace?

 Enterprises are deploying AI across a wide spectrum of daily work activities.
 Common use cases include: